needle-mirror/com.unity.formats.fbx/Documentation~/ref-project-settings.md

 * Manage the display of the options windows when exporting to FBX or converting to Model Prefab Variant.
 * Change the default option values for FBX File export and Model Prefab Variant conversion.
 * Install the [Unity Integration](integration.md) for Autodesk® Maya®, Autodesk® Maya LT™, or Autodesk® 3ds Max® and manage the related integration settings.
-* Repair FBX Prefab components if you were using version 1.3.0f1 or earlier of the FBX Exporter package.

 ![](images/FBXExporter_FBXExportSettingsWindow.png)